malakhv/LogCat/README.md

 You should never compile `VERBOSE` logs into your app, except during development. `DEBUG` logs are compiled in but stripped at runtime, while `ERROR`, `WARN` and `INFO` logs are always kept.

-Before using this class for write logs, you should initialize it and specify the main log tag for your app (further `APP_TAG`).
+Before using this class for writing logs, you should initialize it and specify the main log tag for your app (further `APP_TAG`).
 This tag will be used into all methods for print logs as unique log tag.
 This is the one of main difference between the class `LogCat` and Android `android.util.Log`.

 __Tip:__ A good conventions are to use the app name as the main log tag and to declare an appropriate constant for this tag in your app class, for example:
 ```Java